Lucky Strike Logo

 Lucky Strike Logo 2013

 The only redesign to date took place in 2013.
 The principle of creating the logo has been preserved: a red circle with an inscription inside.
-However, unlike the previous version, there were not many additional rings, except one made in golden color.
+However, unlike the previous version, there were not many additional rings, except for one made of gold.

 Interestingly, this time, professionals created the “G2 Germany” logo.
-Visually, the logo could resemble a seal, and the dominance of the golden color indicates the noble origin of the brand.
+Visually, the logo could resemble a seal, and the dominance of gold suggests the brand’s noble origins.

 The font has changed a bit.
 Now, a more refined bold serif typeface was used.
 The golden capital letters had virtually no blank space.
 There are arched lines above and below the company name.
 Also, around the main inscription, there are many additional ones, which were also made using gold capital letters.
 These are: “R.A.
 PATTESON TOBACCO COMPAN.
 EST. RICH’D. VA.
 USA.”